Burly0/THM-Olympus-CTF/README.md

 | 2022-04-06 | I know this is pretty cool.
 The IT guy used a random file name function to make it harder for attackers to access the uploaded files.
 He's still working on it. | <blank>                              | zeus       |
 +------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------+------------+
 ```
-So we have some chat logs but we can't find it anyware...
-I try to push my luck by adding chat.olympus.thm to my /ect/hosts file.
-And it wokred...!
+So we have some chat logs but we can't find it anywhere...
+I try to push my luck by adding chat.olympus.thm to my /etc/hosts file.
+And it worked...!

 ![image](https://user-images.githubusercontent.com/90036439/223983373-552684f7-5e73-4b54-ba76-ff0d0c38858a.png)